MB3hel/AUVControlBoard/docs/docs/firmware/math.md

 ### LOCAL Mode Motion

 In LOCAL mode, motion is specified as a set of speeds in vehicle relative DoFs.
-The user provides the control board with a *target motion vector* ($t_l$) where each element corresponds to a DoF.
+The user provides the control board with a *local target motion vector* ($t_l$) where each element corresponds to a DoF.

 $t_l = \begin{pmatrix} x & y & z & p & r & h \end{pmatrix}^T$